lindaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 - `quant`: The quantity of the token to be injected.

 ### Example:
-Suppose the trading pair ID for `abc` and `TRX` is 1, with the current state:
+Suppose the trading pair ID for `abc` and `LIND` is 1, with the current state:
 - `abc` balance is 10,000,000.
-- `TRX` balance is 1,000,000.
+- `LIND` balance is 1,000,000.

 If the creator wishes to increase `abc` by 10% (i.e., add 1,000,000 abc), they execute:

 ```
 ExchangeInject 1 abc 1000000
 ```
-If successful, the trading pair will gain 1,000,000 abc and the corresponding proportion amount of 100,000 TRX, which will be deducted from the creator’s account.
+If successful, the trading pair will gain 1,000,000 abc and the corresponding proportion amount of 100,000 LIND, which will be deducted from the creator’s account.

 ## Withdrawing Liquidity (Withdraw)
 The assets in a trading pair belong entirely to the creator.
 The creator can withdraw a portion of the assets from the trading pair at any time.